SomewhatJustin/stonefruit/documents/file_uploads_mvp.md

 1. Swap the `uploads/` path to presigned URLs on Cloudflare R2 (or another CDN-backed object store).
 2. Keep the same front-end API – zero UI changes.
 3. Update download URLs to point to the bucket's CDN.

----

-### 👍 Ready for review – feel free to comment inline or suggest tweaks.